Fuzzing MLIR Compilers with Custom Mutation Synthesis: Evaluation

 \subsection{Experiment Design}

 In our evaluation of \tool{}, we select four active projects that use the MLIR compiler infrastructure, shown in Table \ref{tab:subjects}.
 Each project provides a utility executable named \texttt{<project>-opt} which is used to independently invoke and test one or more compiler passes.
+Although \tool{} can be used to test compilers end-to-end by generating MLIR inputs consumed by the frontend of the compilers, we found it more effective to generate MLIR inputs that can be directly consumed by intermediate compiler passes.
 To fuzz each project, we invoke the \texttt{<project>-opt} executable with a pipeline of $P$ randomly selected compiler passes on each test case generated by a fuzzer.
 In practice, we set $P=5$ since most unit test cases written by developers only invoke one to three compiler passes at a time.

 For ONNX-MLIR, LLVM, and CIRCT, we select compiler passes based on the dialects present, identified by the operator names in the test case.
 For example, if a test case contains the \texttt{arith.maxsi} operation, then our test driver will select a compiler pass that operates on the \texttt{arith} dialect such as the \texttt{arith-to-llvm} pass which lowers certain \texttt{arith} operations to the \texttt{llvm} dialect.
 As Triton's compiler passes do not follow this naming scheme and this heuristic cannot be used, we select compiler passes randomly from all available passes.